 The colour string continues right down to nearly white.
 I don’t go to completely white, but am aiming for the lightest tone to match the brightest areas in the photograph, which in this case is the area in the middle of the glass and on the surrounding tabletop.

-5. Painting the mid-tones
+Step #5.
+Painting the mid-tones

 Now with the whole string of colours ready, you can paint quite quickly working between the tones and scrubbing in the greys.
 I’m keeping the paint at a reasonable thickness to cover over the white and to give me enough paint so I can mix it with the other tones whilst they’re still wet.

 I then swap to the smaller round brush painting in any of the grey tones in the detail at the bottom of the glass.
-Notice how there are still elements of the warmth from the Burnt umber showing through.
+Notice how there are still elements of the warmth from the Burnt Umber showing through.

-Using a mix of Yellow ochre and a touch of Titanium white, I scrub in some of this yellow tone into the background.
+Using a mix of Yellow Ochre and a touch of Titanium White, I scrub in some of this yellow tone into the background.
 I’m not going to paint the green as bright as in the photograph, as for this study I want to keep it quite tonal and monochrome.

-7. A more muted mix
+Step #7.
+A more muted mix

 I make a more muted mix using the Yellow ochre, Titanium white and a touch of the black.